Please place your name in the upper-right corner.

 Please make four graphs below.
 The first row should be the \(r\)-\(K\)

-and the second should be the \(r\)-\(\alpha\) logistic models.
-For the first
+and the second should be the \(r\)-\(\alpha\) logistic models, respectively

 The highest estimated reproductive rate (i.e., intrinsic rate of increase) for brown bears (Ursus arctos) is 0.96 and the highest recorded density is 0.41 individuals per km\(^2\).
 For every increase in brown bears density, how much does their per-capita growth rates decrease?
-What parameter does this value correcepond to in the \(r\)-\(\alpha\) logistic model?
+What parameter does this value correspond to in the \(r\)-\(\alpha\) logistic model (equation 1 from question 4)?

 (So cute)